CalvinE/filejitsu/cmd/SPACEANALYZER.md

 | `--maxRecursion` | `-m` | N | The max depth allowed in analysis. -1 indicates that there is no limit. | `-1` |
 | `--calculateFileHashes` | `-c` | N | If provided SHA512 hashes are calculated on all regular files. | `false` |

+## Output Schema

 ## TODO

-* Write the analysis feature (some kind of UI for reviewing the output of this)
+* Write the analysis feature (some kind of UI for reviewing the output of this) like a CUI.
-* Add an ignore feature to pass over files and enumerating directories
+* Add an ignore feature to pass over files and enumerating directories based on black list / regex?